keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html "> More information on how to ensure high performance in S3</a>

 ### S3 Server Access Logging:
 - Server access logging provides detailed records for the requests that are made to a bucket.
 Server access logs are useful for many applications.
 For example, access log information can be useful in security and access audits.
-It can also help you learn about your customer base and understand your Amazon S3 bill.
+It can also help you learn about your customer base and better understand your Amazon S3 bill.
 - By default, logging is disabled.
 When logging is enabled, logs are saved to a bucket in the same AWS Region as the source bucket.
 - Each access log record provides details about a single access request, such as the requester, bucket name, request time, request action, response status, and an error code, if relevant.
 - It works in the following way: